patters-match/z88/readme.txt

 https://confluence.atlassian.com/display/BITBUCKET/Using+the+SSH+protocol+with+bitbucket

-The main z88 repository contains submodules, so you need to use two more steps to get the rest of the source code:
+The main z88 repository contains the OZ submodule, so you need to use two more steps to get the rest of the source code:

 git submodule init